Format: | Paperback |

 Chapter 2: How the Gospel Fuels Humility

-Chapter 3: 10 Practices to Kill Pride
+Chapter 3: Ten Practices to Kill Pride

 Part 2: Cultivating Humility in Our Church Life

-Chapter 6: Humility Toward Leaders: Understanding What Submission Really Means
+Chapter 6: Humility toward Leaders: Understanding What Submission Really Means

 Conclusion: Joy as the Acid Test of Humility